Finn's Tesla Powerwall 2 Review & Verdict

 - No support for off-grid applications.

-- Tesla is threatening to charge for API access to the battery to third parties.
+- Tesla now charges for API access to the battery to third parties.

 About Tesla Powerwall 2

 Tesla, Inc. was founded in 2003, originally as Tesla Motors.
 Tesla headquarters are in Austin, Texas, with office locations around the world, including Australia.
-The company has expanded like a surprised pufferfish and, in 2024, is valued at over one trillion Australian dollars.
+The company has expanded like a surprised pufferfish and, as of late 2025, is valued at $2 trillion Australian.

 After succeeding in electric vehicle development, Tesla expanded into commercial and home battery storage.
 In 2015, accompanied by massive publicity, they launched the Tesla Powerwall battery and followed up with the Powerwall 2 in 2016.
-By October 2024, Tesla claimed to have sold 750,000 Powerwalls – most of them Powerwall 2s.
+In September 2025, Tesla claimed to have sold 1 million Powerwalls in total.

 Powerwall 2 Features